Security Overview

 • Is data encrypted at rest?

-All customer data across all production systems is encrypted at rest to FIPS 140-2 standards.
+All customer data across all production systems is encrypted at rest using AES-256, which is consistent with FIPS 140-2 standards.

 • Is data encrypted in transit?